 - Although Germany is internationalizing its curriculum there still is a serious lack of English taught master programs

-In 2018 a total number of 116,342 German students were studying abroad.
-The outbound mobility rate of German students is 4,3%.
+At this point a total number of 122,195 German students are studying abroad.
+The outbound mobility rate of German students is 4,8%.
 These are the most popular study abroad countries

 Things to do in Cologne